[Updated May 2021]

 Facebook’s precise targeting makes it a must for local marketing

-Facebook is far and away the largest social media platform, with an average of 1.56 billion daily active users worldwide.
+Facebook is far and away the largest social media platform.
 Of course, reaching the world is not what makes Facebook important to your business – what matters to you is how well Facebook helps you reach your local customers.

 Facebook targeting lets you reach extremely specific customers – by location, demographics, device, and more — even specific behaviors.
 And that’s not all, Facebook’s advanced technology allows you to…